tayruxin/tp/docs/DeveloperGuide.md

 ### Edit Feature

 #### Implementation
-The edit mechanism is facilitated by `EditCompanyDescriptor`, which is a nested class of `EditCommand` that is similar to the company model, except that the value of fields can be null.
+The edit mechanism is facilitated by `EditCompanyDescriptor`, which is a nested class of `EditCommand` that is similar to the `Company` model, except that the value of fields can be null.
-It stores the values of the fields to be edited as interpreted by the `EditCommandParser` and unedited fields to be `null`.
+The `EditCommandParser` parses the user input and stores the values of the fields to be edited in an `EditCompanyDescriptor` object while unedited fields are `null`.
 Additionally, `EditCommand` implements the `EditCommand#execute(Model model)`operation which edits all the fields indicated by the user input.
 This operation is exposed in the `Model` interface as: